 - The narrator is living in cheap housing as a student — ‘Four walls of little rooms’.
 In 2018 The New York Times made a time capsule which included 1930s New York.
 But I’m having a bit of trouble visualising exactly how the narrator’s court and rooms are laid out.

 - The narrator’s eye functions as a floating camera.
 The ‘camera’ of the viewpoint narrator functions like a fish swimming through water.
-She can see stockings as close ups — enough to see that only the feet have been washed.
+She can see details such as stockings in close up — enough to see that only the feet have been washed.
 She also sees her neighbours as long-shots, with full bodies included in the composition.

 My spatial imagination thereby fails me.
 I end up imagining a dwelling like a painting by Cinta Vidal: